-How to become a founder of a makeup brand: Jessica's story
+How to become a makeup brand founder: Jessica's story

 Meet Jessica.
 22, who founded her own makeup brand, Jecca Blac.
 Part of our Bitesize world of work series.